droonga/droonga.org/tutorial/1.0.4/add-replica/index.md

     # npm install -g droonga-http-server
     # mkdir ~/droonga

-Then, remember the command line you executed to generate `catalog.json` for your cluster.
-It was:

-    (on 192.168.0.10 or 192.168.0.11)
-    # droonga-engine-catalog-generate --hosts=192.168.0.10,192.168.0.11 \
-                                      --output=~/droonga/catalog.json

-For the new node, you have to generate a `custom.json` includes only one node, with same options except the `--host` option, like:
+For the new node, you have to setup a `catalog.json` includes only one node, based on the existing one on another node.

     (on 192.168.0.12)
+    # scp 192.168.0.10:~/droonga/catalog.json ~/droonga/
-    # droonga-engine-catalog-generate --hosts=192.168.0.12 \
+    # droonga-engine-modify-catalog --source=~/droonga/catalog.json \
-                                      --output=~/droonga/catalog.json
+                                    --update \
+                                    --hosts=192.168.0.12

 Let's start the server.